Coffee Caramel Cookies

 Ingredients

-- 2 ounces brown sugar measure with a kitchen scale
+- 4 ½ tablespoons (2 ounces) brown sugar measure with a kitchen scale if using ounces

 - 1 egg room temperature